zacswider/waveAnalysis/README.md

 7) If you check this box, a graphical output of the wave peak analalysis for every box analyzed will be saved to the analysis folder.
 8) Check this box if you want to export a comparison of the groups to the analysis folder.

+That's it!
+Just click start analysis, and the script will process and save the output to your analysis folder.